Building Stiffness Matrix¤

 Coloring Algorithm

-We use tatva_coloring library to generate colors from a sparsity pattern and take the first return value which is the colors.
-The implemented coloring algorithm is a naive greedy-algorithm.
-One can easily use other coloring libraries such as !pysparsematrixcolorings to use advanced coloring algorithms which are efficient as they generate less number of colors.
+We use the tatva_coloring library to generate colors from a sparsity pattern.
+The implemented coloring algorithm there is a naive greedy-algorithm.
+However, one can easily use other coloring libraries and provide the colors in ColoredMatrix.from_csr(..., colors=colors).
+For example, pysparsematrixcolorings which offers more advanced coloring algorithms which are more efficient because they lead to less colors.

 Number of colors required: 8